Auto-Write Research Reports

 - Submit.
 Auto-Write synthesises a report directly from all the sources in your Cafe — no Tray curation needed.
 Source-linked items are cited; the agent selects the most relevant passages.

 Use From Sources when you have gathered research in your Cafe but haven't curated a Tray yet and want a report immediately.
-Combining this with the Sources column's "Credible only" filter is a fast way to get a report from only your trustworthy sources.
+Combining this with the Sources rail's "Credible only" filter is a fast way to get a report from only your trustworthy sources.

 Tray + Sources mode